 Examples of Model and Problematic Oral Presentation Proposals

-The following are examples of some of the types of abstracts which can be submitted as part of ISTSS Annual Meeting oral presentation proposals.
-In each instance, a 'model' abstract and a 'problematic' abstract are presented, followed by bulleted points indicating the important differences between them.
-In many cases, the model abstracts are based on ones which were accepted for a previous Annual Meeting.
-The purpose of this is to help prospective authors to identify those features of presentation proposals which are considered more desirable.
-It should be noted that abstracts may vary considerably in their level and type of detail between presentation format types (symposia, panel, workshop).
+The following are examples of some of the types of abstracts that can be submitted as part of ISTSS Annual Meeting oral presentation proposals.
+In each instance, a "model" abstract and a "problematic" abstract are presented, followed by bulleted points indicating the important differences between them.
+In many cases, the model abstracts are based on ones that were accepted for a previous Annual Meeting.
+The purpose of this is to help prospective authors identify features of presentation proposals considered more desirable.
+It should be noted that abstracts may vary considerably in their level and type of detail between presentation format types (e.g., symposia, panel, workshop).
 Prospective authors should also consider reading abstracts from the most recent ISTSS Annual Meeting Abstract Book in order to further understand what kinds of abstracts are accepted for a given presentation format.

 Please also bear in mind that within the ISTSS Annual Meeting, there are several sessions devoted to poster presentations, sessions which are considered of equivalent importance to that of oral presentations.
 Should there be questions, please contact current ISTSS staff members at email@example.com.

 NB: Complex trauma was the conference theme during the year these model abstracts were submitted.

 Symposia proposals consist of five parts: an overview, which provides a summary of the main features of the symposium, and four abstracts representing the topics each speaker will present.

 Model Overview: Four clinician researchers present findings from treatment development and clinical trials research examining manualized treatments for adult survivors of child abuse in mental health, addictions, and HIV-prevention settings.
 Exposure, emotion regulation, and present-centered components are evaluated separately and in combination.
 Results indicate that each approach has distinct benefits and limitations.